kyma-project/eventing-manager/docs/user/tutorials/evnt-05-send-legacy-events.md

   </details>
 </div>

-## Publish a legacy event to trigger the workload
+## Publish a Legacy Event To Trigger the Workload

 You created the `lastorder` Function, and subscribed to the `order.received.v1` events by creating a Subscription CR.
 Now it's time to send an event and trigger the Function.

 1. Port-forward the [Event Publisher Proxy](../evnt-architecture.md) Service to localhost, using port `3000`.
 Run:

    ```bash
    kubectl -n kyma-system port-forward service/eventing-publisher-proxy 3000:80
    ```

 2. Publish an event to trigger your Function.
 In another terminal window, run:

    ```bash